yongbm/skinny-bones-jekyll/_posts/portfolio/games/2003-3-3-KelvinBirthday.md

  teaser: teaser/teaser-kelvinsbirthday.jpg
 ---

-Developed a complete RPG game using RPG Maker 95 for my friend, Kelvin Long, as his birthday present.
-The characters are based on a few of our classmates.
+When I was 14, I developed a complete RPG game using RPG Maker 95 for my friend, Kelvin Long, as his birthday present.
+The characters were based on a few of our classmates and the game was set in our school.
 I created custom pixel art sprites using MS Paint 98 (great software) because that was all I had access at the time.

-Had my 2 weeks of fame as all of my classmates were eagerly in queue to borrow the CD (ancient times) for the software.
+For 2 weeks, all of my classmates were eagerly in queue to borrow the CD (ancient times) for the software.
 I had a lot of fun designing the characters, the maps, and also sprinkling the game with easter eggs and hidden treasures.
-This is arguably my first real taste of game development.
+This is notably my first real taste of game development.

 ![KB 1]({{ site.baseurl }}/images/portfolio/games/kb/portfolio-kb1.jpg)
 ![KB 3]({{ site.baseurl }}/images/portfolio/games/kb/portfolio-kb3.jpg)